MicrosoftDocs/VBA-Docs/api/Publisher.Hyperlink.TargetType.md

 ## Example

-This example verifies that the specified hyperlink is a URL and, if it is, sets the hyperlink display text and address.
+This example verifies that the specified hyperlink is a URL, and if it is, sets the hyperlink display text and address.
 This example assumes there is at least one shape on the first page of the active publication.

 ```vb